 Campus Recreation is also one of the largest student employers on campus, employing and mentoring over 300 students each semester.

-Carruth Center for Psychological and Psychiatric Services
+Carruth Center for Counseling and Psychological Services

 Your time at WVU may be filled with transitions, self-exploration and change.
 Our services and programs are designed to support you through these experiences, help you succeed in college and guide you toward a more fulfilling life.
 We strive to provide these services in an atmosphere that is welcoming, comfortable and multiculturally sensitive for all students.